Million Mile Reflections

 Million Mile Reflections is the tenth studio album by Charlie Daniels and the seventh as the Charlie Daniels Band, released on April 20, 1979.
 It is best known for the hit single "The Devil Went Down to Georgia".
 The title refers to the band having passed the million mile mark in its touring.
 The song "Reflections" is a tribute to Elvis Presley, Janis Joplin, and Ronnie Van Zant.
 Daniels dedicated the album to Van Zant, who was killed in the CV-240 plane crash on October 20, 1977.

-Million Mile Reflections became the band's most commercially successful album, being certified triple-platinum in the US and peaking at number five on the Billboard Top LPs chart.
+Million Mile Reflections emerged as the band's most commercially successful album, achieving triple-platinum certification in the US and reaching the position of number five on the Billboard Top LPs chart.
 It also reached number one on the Top Country Albums chart.

+Critical reception

+The Shreveport Journal wrote that Daniels's "lyrics sometimes seem awkward [and] out of synch."
 Record World said of the single "Behind Your Eyes" that "the hit-bound ballad features shimmering keyboards and a lyrical guitar run."